Introduction

 Once you have installed the KNIME Snowflake Integration, you can find the Snowflake Connector node in the DB → Connection subcategory in the Node Repository.
 The Snowflake Connector node creates a connection to the Snowflake database via the Snowflake JDBC driver.

 In the configuration dialog of the Snowflake Connector node you need to provide information such as account name, virtual warehouse, and the user credentials.
 To open the configuration dialog, double-click the node.
 For the full account name the domain .snowflakecomputing.com will be appended automatically.
+To use another domain see the Custom Snowflake Domain Name section.
 Note that your full account name might include additional segments that identify the region and cloud platform where your account is hosted e.g. xy12345.us-east-2.aws, xy12345.us-central1.gcp or xy12345.west-us-2.azure that need to be entered as well.

 Once you have provided all necessary information click OK and execute the node to establish a connection.